Steepholding CSA - Local Veg Box Scheme

 I’ve had lots of different veg boxes over the last 25 years - Steepholding’s continue to be the best.
 A good range of well produced veg that are so fresh and stay fresh all week

 We are a Community Supported Agriculture (CSA) scheme.
 This means that as well as access to the freshest possible veg, in exchange for offering us a stable market for our produce, members have the opportunity to connect with us the growers, the land where their food is grown and each other at regular social and work events.
-Members also recieve a regular newsletter, keeping them in touch with Steepholding's and CSA membership news.
+Members also recieve a sporadic newsletter, keeping them in touch with Steepholding's news.

 What's in a Box?

-Every week we fill our boxes (jute bags really) with seasonal produce.
+Every week we fill our boxes with seasonal produce.
 This takes our customers on a journey through the seasons

 Summer produce - August